aws/aws-cli/awscli/topics/config-vars.rst

 When you specify a profile that has IAM role configuration, the AWS CLI will make an ``AssumeRoleWithWebIdentity`` call to retrieve temporary credentials.
-These credentials are then stored (in ``~/.aws/cli/cache``).
+These credentials are then stored (in ``~/.aws/cli/cache``, or the directory specified by the ``AWS_CREDENTIAL_CACHE_DIR`` environment variable).
 Subsequent AWS CLI commands will use the cached temporary credentials until they expire, in which case the AWS CLI will automatically refresh credentials.

 You can specify the following configuration values for configuring an assume role with web identity profile in the shared config: